electronstudio/pygame-zero-book/chapters/5_more_games.md

 <<(programs/23_simple_physics.py)
 \end{codelisting}

-* Make the ball get faster each time it hits the sides
+* Make the ball move faster by increasing its velocity each time it hits the sides.

 \pagebreak

-## Pong
+## Bat and ball game

-Pong is a classic bat and ball game.
+*Pong* is the classic bat and ball game.

 \begin{codelisting}
 \codecaption{Pong}